beep-projects/condocam.ai/README.md

 5. Eject the Micro SD card and insert it into your Raspberry Pi

-6. Connect the Raspberry Pi with an Ethernet cable to your Paradigma SystaComfort

 7. Power up the Raspberry Pi

 8. Wait a while (~10-45 minutes, depending on the number of system updates available)